weewx/weewx/docs_src/custom/cheetah.md

 _`binding_name`_ is a _binding name_ to a database.
 An example would be `wx_binding`.
 See the section _[Binding names](../../custom#binding-names)_ for more details.

-_`optional_delta_=delta`_ is one or more comma separated delta settings from the table below.
+_`optional_delta=delta`_ is one or more comma separated delta settings from the table below.
 If more than one delta setting is included then the period used for the aggregate is the sum of the individual delta settings.
 If no delta setting is included, or all included delta settings are zero, the returned aggregate is based on the current obstype only.

 _`boundary`_ is an optional specifier that can force the starting time to a time boundary.
 If set to 'midnight', then the starting time will be at the previous midnight.
 If left out, then the start time will be the sum of the optional deltas.